tc39/proposal-pattern-matching/README.md

 without contortions,
 but mostly it’s just for conceptual consistency.)

-Whenever a matchable is matched against an object pattern, for each property name in the object pattern, a `(<matchable>, <property name>)` tuple is used as the key in a cache, whose value is the value of the property.
+Whenever a subject is matched against an object pattern, for each property name in the object pattern, a `(<subject>, <property name>)` tuple is used as the key in a cache, whose value is the value of the property.

-Whenever something would be matched against an object pattern, the cache is first checked, and if the matchable and that property name are already in the cache, the value is retrieved from cache instead of by a fresh Get against the matchable.
+Whenever something would be matched against an object pattern, the cache is first checked, and if the subject and that property name are already in the cache, the value is retrieved from cache instead of by a fresh Get against the subject.

 For example: